VCityTeam/UD-Imuv/README.md

 ## Pre-requisites to install Imuv
-You have to install [imagemagick](https://imagemagick.org/index.php) or [graphicsmagick](http://www.graphicsmagick.org/) on your desktop since the server needs [gm](https://www.npmjs.com/package/gm?activeTab=readme) (a npm package working with binary).
+Install [imagemagick](https://imagemagick.org/index.php) and [graphicsmagick](http://www.graphicsmagick.org/) binary sub dependencies since the server needs [gm](https://www.npmjs.com/package/gm?activeTab=readme).

 * **Linux**
 ```bash
  sudo apt-get install -y imagemagick graphicsmagick
 ```
+You can also refer to the installation steps with this [Dockerfile](https://github.com/VCityTeam/UD-Viz-demo-docker/blob/main/v2.31.6/Imuv/Dockerfile)

 * **Windows**
 FIXME: unmature section

+If at runtime the imuv server displayed images errors then you should check the installation of thoses binary dependencies.

 ## Installing Imuv applications